tyhdefu/economics-notes/src/macro/inflation.md

 Variable - Variable in SR and LR
 Constant - Constant in SR

+## Measuring inflation ##

+### Consumer Price Index ###
+- Survey 40,000 households in order to research the most commonly purchased goods
+- Create a basket of goods that contains 700 products to represent the economy
+- Attach weightings to these goods based on their importance and how frequently they are purchased.

+#### Limitations of CPI ####
+- Not fully representative of some households - 14% of CPI is motoring costs
+- Spending patterns - Single people have different spending patterns compared to those with children
+- Quality - The CPI does not take into account changes in quality.
+Prices could rise but also be accompanied by higher quality, which would not be inflation.
+- Slow to respond - CPI is slow to respond to new products and services.
+The CPI basket is changed every year but only a few items fall in / come out

+### Retail Price Index ###
+Calculated in a similar way but includes more factors such as mortgage interest payments and council tax.

 ## Expectations ##
 When inflation becomes high, people expect it, meaning that they demand higher wages, and firms keep raising their